chapel-lang/chapel/doc/rst/technotes/globalvars.rst

 **boundsChecking**

-    This variable is *true* when ``--bounds-checks`` is enabled.
+    This variable is *true* when the ``--bounds-checks`` flag is enabled.
     It is used by libraries to enable/disable runtime bounds checks while accessing ranges, arrays, or domains.

 **castChecking**

-    This variable reflects whether ``--cast-checks`` flag is enabled.
+    This variable reflects whether the ``--cast-checks`` flag is enabled.
+If this flag is enabled, checks will be done to prevent narrowing conversions.
-    It is used to provide checks before casting a variable from one type to another.

 **chpl_checkNilDereferences**